Young Vic: Refurbishment 2004–2006

 In 2003, the Young Vic launched a campaign to raise £12.5 million for a major reconstruction of its building and closed in 2004 for work to start.

 Designed by architects Haworth Tompkins – also known for their refurbishment of the Royal Court Theatre, Regent's Park Open Air Theatre, and two temporary venues for the Almeida – and with Jane Wernick Associates as the structural engineers, and consulting engineers Max Fordham LLP designing the building services, the refurbishment was completed in October 2006.

 The main auditorium has been left intact, but refurbished and technically enhanced.
 The butcher's shop has also been retained as the main entrance to the building and also the box office.

 The remainder of the 1970s structure has been rebuilt to provide new foyers, dressing rooms, two studio theatres, and workshop spaces.
 An award of £5 million was received from the Arts Council of England.

 The Young Vic re-opened on 11 October 2006, with a production of the community opera Tobias and the Angel; with music by Jonathan Dove and a libretto by David Lan.

-On 16 May 2007, the refurbished Young Vic won the RIBA London Building of the Year Award.
+On 16 May 2007, the refurbished Young Vic won the RIBA London Building of the Year Award, presented by the Royal Institute of British Architects.
 Following this award, the Young Vic was also shortlisted for the RIBA Stirling Prize on 27 July 2007.

-A rebranding exercise by Sense Worldwide in 2010 resulted in the abandonment of its 30-year-old "sit anywhere" policy and a new strapline, "It's a big world in here".
+A rebranding exercise by Sense Worldwide in 2010 resulted in the abandonment of the theatre's thirty-year-old "sit anywhere" policy and a new strapline, "It's a big world in here".